 This Korean Ground Beef recipe makes for a simple, delicious meal that the entire family will love.
 Served in a bowl over your favorite rice, the sweet and spicy ground beef gets its characteristic flavor from a simple sauce made of brown sugar, soy sauce, garlic and ginger.

 Easy Korean Ground Beef Bowl

-Korean Ground Beef is a great recipe for those busy weeknights when you need an easy meal on the table fast.
+This Korean Ground Beef recipe is great for those busy weeknights when you need an easy meal on the table fast.
 Instead of thinly sliced beef, this recipe uses budget-friendly ground beef as the protein without sacrificing any of the flavor.
 It literally tastes like it came from your favorite Korean BBQ spot.

 The sweet and spicy sauce is simple, made from brown sugar, soy sauce, garlic and ginger.
 It’s thickened slightly with a cornstarch slurry and seasoned with a little black pepper and red pepper flakes for heat.
 I will typically serve Korean Ground Beef in a bowl over long grain white rice and garnish it with sliced green onions and sesame seeds.

 If you want to go super healthy, you could serve over brown rice, cauliflower rice or even lettuce wraps instead.
 And, if you love Korean recipes, give our equally simple Korean Beef Stir Fry recipe a try.

 Ingredients in Korean Beef Recipe with Rice